Stray/robotlegs-utilities-DeferredCommandQueue/README.md

 	commandMap.mapEvent(DataRequestEvent.DATA_LOADING_REQUESTED, RunNextDeferredCommand);

-	// you also need to wire to an event that is fired when each process is finished (also a custom event) commandMap.mapEvent(SomeServiceEvent.FINISHED_LOADING_DATA, RunNextDeferredCommand);
+	// you also need to wire to an event that is fired when each process is finished (also a custom event)
+        // you could map to multiple events here if you're using different services. commandMap.mapEvent(SomeServiceEvent.FINISHED_LOADING_DATA, RunNextDeferredCommand);

 #### Then populate your queue with the commands you'd like to run - this might happen in a command itself - let's assume it does